 The mission of the Neuroradiology section at the University of Colorado Anschutz Medical Campus is to practice and maintain excellence in patient care, education, and research.

-The Neuroradiology section consists of six, full-time faculty members:
+The Neuroradiology section consists of five, full-time faculty members:

 Jody Tanabe, M.D., is a